Windows Embedded Industry: Windows Embedded 8.1 Industry

 Based on Windows 8.1, Windows Embedded 8.1 Industry was released on October 17, 2013, by Microsoft as a component of the operating system itself.
 As with 8 Industry, it is available in Pro, Pro Retail, and Enterprise editions.
 Windows Embedded 8.1 Industry Update was released on April 16, 2014.
-Mainstream support for Windows Embedded 8.1 Industry ended on July 10, 2018, and extended support ends on July 11, 2023.
-This will mark the final end of "extended support" for the Windows Embedded Industry subfamily.
-However, unlike Windows Embedded POSReady 7, Windows Embedded 8.1 Industry (along with other editions of Windows 8.1) is not eligible for the Extended Security Updates (ESU) program, despite its server counterpart being eligible for ESU.
+Mainstream support for Windows Embedded 8.1 Industry ended on July 10, 2018, and extended support ended on July 11, 2023.
+This marked the final end of "extended support" for the Windows Embedded Industry subfamily after almost 18 years.
+Unlike with Windows Embedded POSReady 7, however, Windows Embedded 8.1 Industry (along with all other editions of Windows 8.1) was not eligible for the Extended Security Updates (ESU) program, despite its server counterpart being eligible for ESU.

 Windows IoT Enterprise

 Microsoft rebranded "Windows Embedded" to "Windows IoT" starting with the release of embedded editions of Windows 10.
 Windows IoT Enterprise acts as the successor to Windows Embedded Industry.